Apple Shareholders Vote for Independent Civil Rights Audit of Company

 The civil rights audit was the only socially minded proposal raised for the meeting that a majority of voting shareholders supported, but that Apple's board of directors had spoken against.
 Apple's board, in a statement sent to shareholders before the meeting, said the company had already fulfilled the objectives of the proposal in many ways, including through transparency reports and company oversight.
 Some shareholders, however, argued that an audit is justified by recent controversies concerning how Apple handles privacy on its devices, as well as complaints about company culture from staff.

-"A civil rights audit of Apple will provide an independent and objective review of the company's impact on stakeholders civil rights," said Tejal Patel, Corporate Governance Director at SOC Investment Group, in a recorded statement during the meeting.
-"Apple has built its brand as an inclusive and equitable company, a company that celebrates differences -- and in the tech industry public trust is paramount."
+"A civil rights audit of Apple will provide an independent and objective review of the company's impact on stakeholders civil rights," Tejal Patel, corporate governance director at SOC Investment Group, said in a recorded statement during the meeting.
+"Apple has built its brand as an inclusive and equitable company, a company that celebrates differences -- and in the tech industry, public trust is paramount."

 Apple's shareholder proposal merely asks Apple to perform the audit and release findings.
 Apple didn't immediately respond to a request for comment about whether it plans to follow through.
 Apple CEO Tim Cook said during the meeting that the company deeply cares about civil rights, and always has.